RidaKo/Reception/README.md

 ![image](https://github.com/RidaKo/Reception/assets/113443126/99a08c5a-1a5c-40eb-8700-0b6a8fd247de)

 ---
 This image shows the page where you are directed after clicking "display".
 Here, we can see the upcoming appointments and the current appointments.
+If you wait a little bit you will see the page refresh automatically.
 ![image](https://github.com/RidaKo/Reception/assets/113443126/ae3a372d-774d-4443-a202-088e391bbba6)

+---

 #### Checking rememberme authentication functionality
 First we login with our specialist account.
 And check in our debug tool bar that our authentication method was with PostAuthentication token.